 When do husky ears stand up?
-I get asked this question a lot more than I would have thought!
-But it’s true, one of the classic physical traits of the Siberian Husky is their erect triangle-shaped ears, but this isn’t the case for husky puppies!
+One of the classic physical traits of the Siberian Husky is their erect triangle-shaped ears, so when will your puppy’s ears rise up?

 Do Husky Puppies Have Floppy Ears?